This passionate exhortation by William Booth has often been misquoted. At least certain punchy phrases have been lifted out of context.

 Whitefield’s contribution to the development of African American Christianity was imperfect, but it was significant.

-But Whitefield determined to love America, build America, rebuke its wrongs and try and reach those it wronged, by proclaiming the gospel of Jesus Christ.
+Whitefield loved America, sought to build America, rebuke its wrongs and try and reach those it wronged, by proclaiming the gospel of Jesus Christ.

 We saw earlier how John Lancaster, a prisoner condemned to death in Newgate prison, had come to faith in Christ.